-The 2017 Autumn House Press Poetry, Fiction, and Nonfiction Contests
+The 2018 Autumn House Press Poetry, Fiction, and Nonfiction Contests

 Autumn House Press is now accepting full-length manuscripts for our annual Poetry, Fiction, and Nonfiction contests!
+Postmark deadline: June 30, 2018.
 The winner in each genre will receive book publication, a $1,000 advance against royalties, and a $1,500 travel/publicity grant to promote their book.

 See our complete contest guidelines.